Vision - 8 Key Global Trends

 We live in an era of unprecedented financialisation.
 This is seen in financial leverage strategies, which allow banks to securitise debt and treat this as a secondary asset.
 This is seen in the role of Central Banks, which can mandate new asset creation through credit policies, and assign these to the physical banking network.
 This is seen in the rise of Fintech.

-Demographic Change and Global Migration
+Demographic Change, Aging and Internal Migration

 Demographic Change and Global Population

 Global population continues to rise.
 We are now over 7.7 billion and forecast to hit nearly 10 billion by 2100.
 The majority of growth is coming from Asia and Africa.
 This will create new economic competition, new environmental pressure and new migration tensions, as well as new investment and economic opportunities.
+This will also create international migration tension, as the current situation in Libya, Turkey and Greece indicate.

 Inequality and Poverty